 - Expertise: Adult mental health services, evaluating treatments for anxiety disorders

 - MAST domains: 1 – Health problem and application, 3 – Clinical eff. & 4 – Patient and professional perspectives

 - Position/Affiliation: Assistant professor at department of Health Sciences at the faculty of Life Sciences of the VU University Amsterdam

 - Expertise: Economic evaluations, epidemiology, life sciences

 - MAST domain: 5 – Cost-effectiveness

-The Scientific Committee aims to ensure that MAST is used correctly in the trials, to ensure that each trial is carried out in accordance with the protocol, to ensure that the data analysis is carried out in accordance with the MAST guidelines, and to take part in the publication of papers in scientific journals.
+The Scientific Committee aimed to ensure that MAST was used correctly in the trials, to ensure that each trial was carried out in accordance with the protocol, to ensure that the data analysis was carried out in accordance with the MAST guidelines, and to take part in the publication of papers in scientific journals.